Skip to main content

 Named Workspaces

-Named workspaces let you keep parallel work separate.
+Named workspaces let you keep parallel work isolated:

 rmux workspace new server